Seabastian writes about fashion and beautiful occasions, including weddings. He is particularly interested in lace!

 Belgian Lace Spreads Beyond Belgium

-By the 16th Century, lacemaking had spread beyond its origins in Belgium/Flanders and Italy.
+By the 16th century, lacemaking had spread beyond its origins in Belgium/Flanders and Italy.
 As demand grew beyond the Catholic Church, the art of lacemaking was established in virtually every European nation.
-Despite that, certain centers of lace creation were established, first in Venice, Italy, and the Flanders/Belgium region, and then in France.
-Lace was desperately craved by the nobility during the Renaissance as a way to showcase their immense wealth, appreciation for beauty, and their sense of style.
+Despite that, certain centers of lace creation were established, first in Venice, Italy, then in the Flanders/Belgium region, and then in France.
+The nobility desperately craved lace during the Renaissance as a way to showcase their immense wealth, appreciation for beauty, and their sense of style.

 Venise Lace of Venice Favorite of French King Louis XIV